piky/templator/README.md

 - If trigger uses multiple metrics, you only need to define this trigger inside first metric
 - Value maps validation - if value map is used in the metric but value map itself cannot be found - validation error is thrown.
 - Macros validation - if macro is used in the metric key or trigger expression but user macro itself cannot be found - validation error is thrown.
 - Inventory links purging if in LLD.
-If item is in LLD - them inventory link is removed
+If item is in LLD - then inventory link is removed.
+This rule is ignored if `_singleton` is set to true